AdrienMrl/react-challenge/README.md

 There are many things that I would have liked to do better, but I was running out of time for the challenge.

-- Better styling (I did almost none).
+- Better styling (I did very little).
 - Better typing.
 I skipped typing in a few places.
-I'd like to have better typing for the actions and reducers.
 - Better loading, loaded, error states management.
 - Better caching of the posts data instead of re-downloading data at every click.
 Wrap my components by a loading indicator HOC.
 - Optimistic UI for the comments.